 Communications + Media Manager | Storyteller | Creative

-Values-driven media and communications strategist, storyteller, and creative with more than 20 years’ demonstrated newsroom, corporate and non-government experience.
+Values-driven media and communications strategist, storyteller, and creative with more than 20 years’ demonstrated newsroom, corporate affairs, government and non-government experience.
 Widely recognised for resourcefulness, care, and interpersonal skills.
 A proven record in leading media relations to grow reputation and connection through meaningful engagement.
 Former journalist.

 Fond farewell for heart our heart and soul